 Rainbow Six: Vegas is the game that got me into the Rainbow Six series.
 The Vegas setting is what intrigued me back in the day and I really enjoyed my time with it.
 Afterwards, I started playing the earlier games and that’s when I realized how things have changed, how streamlined the series has become.
 I can definitely understand why fans of the series despise these newer titles because they don’t represent what the series is truly known for.
 Developed and published by Ubisoft, Rainbow Six: Vegas 2 was released for Xbox 360 and PlayStation 3 in March, 2008.
 The PC version released in April of that same year and this was actually my first time playing the PC version.
 I played this game a lot on 360 back in the day.
 In fact, it was all I played until Grand Theft Auto IV came out, also released in April of that same year.
 Rainbow Six: Vegas ended on a cliffhanger and Vegas 2 is the continuation of the story.

 From what I gather, the events of Vegas 2 primarily take place before and even after the events of the first game.
 You play as Bishop and when you first fire up the game, you have the option to choose either a male or female Bishop.
-I chose the female Bishop because why not and I noticed that NPC’s will still refer to her as “sir”.
+I chose the female Bishop because why not.
 Regardless, the story plays out the same no matter which gender you choose.
 After getting through the very basic appearance customization options, I jumped into the story mode.
 There’s three difficulty modes – Casual, Normal, and Realistic and the story plays out in Acts, normally with multiple scenes per Act.
 The beginning of the story takes place in France where you and your team are brought in to rescue hostages and under your command are Novak and Gabriel, the antagonist from the first game.
 Needless to say, this Act takes place before any of the events that occurred in Vegas and is basically a tutorial showing you how to play while giving you some backstory.
 Afterwards, the game jumps to 2010 and Bishop is now in command of two new teammates, Jung Park and Michael Walter, the same two teammates that accompanied Logan throughout most of the first game.
 You and your team are tasked with stopping terrorists from smuggling chemical weapons from Mexico to Las Vegas.
 Throughout the game you’ll occasionally hear about Logan and some of the events from the first game and even interact with some familiar characters.
 The voice acting is okay, nothing special.
 The story itself isn’t that amazing but luckily the gameplay is fun enough that it overshadows the story.
 If you were upset with the cliffhanger at the end of the first game, you’ll be happy to know Vegas 2 does complete the story.

 If you’ve played the first game, Vegas 2 should feel pretty familiar.
 You and your team traverse through various Las Vegas areas taking down bad guys.
 You can command your team to follow you, hold position, and move to any location at the press of a button.
 Your teammates can breach doors and once again, your breaching options depend on the rules of engagement which are either Infiltrate or Assault.
 Infiltrate means they will only fire when fired upon and Assault means they can fire at will if they spot enemies.
 You’re always equipped with thermal and night vision goggles and equipment crates are still scattered throughout the environments.
 You still cannot equip your teammates but you can equip yourself with two weapons, a handgun, and two explosives which can be standard frag grenades, flashbangs, smoke grenades, incendiary grenades, and even a breaching charge to blow open doors.
 You should feel right at home if you’ve played the first game and if you didn’t care for the original, I can’t say there’s a lot here to change your mind.
 But there is quite a few additions.